 The type of finish, coloring of a specific piece of wood, the type of cut, grain and other elements do not have a significant effect on the sound of your ZMF headphone.

 Remember, every headphone we produce goes through months or years of testing to get the specific sound we are after.
-A large part of this is a damping scheme and highly engineered acoustic designs to make sure the frequency response and tonal characteristics showcase what has become known as the "ZMF sound."
+A large part of this is a damping or airflow scheme and highly engineered acoustic designs to make sure the frequency response and tonal characteristics showcase what has become known as the "ZMF sound."

-So whatever wood you choose, I promise you will get a high quality piece of carefully selected lumber that will be turned into a wonderful heirloom quality ZMF Headphone.
+So whatever wood you choose, we promise you will get a high quality piece of carefully selected lumber that will be turned into a wonderful heirloom quality ZMF Headphone.